And he takes another level in the sequel. Perhaps more.

 The 6th (we'll skip the 5th) sees an aged Rocky gain overwhelming power to compensate for his eroded speed due to age.

-Over the course of District 9, Wikus from goes from sweater vest wearing pansy to badass who single-handedly breaks out of a fortified government facility and then later chooses to break back in.
+Over the course of District 9, Wikus goes from sweater vest-wearing pansy to badass who single-handedly breaks out of a fortified government facility and then later chooses to break back in.

 Daphne from Scooby-Doo mentions how she is sick of being the Damsel in Distress and thus takes kung fu lessons to defend herself.
 This pays off when she defeats a masked wrestler guy, even taunting him.
 "Now who's the Damsel in Distress?"

 Morgan Sullivan from Cypher starts out the movie as a timid, cuckolded house husband who's looking to make his life a bit more interesting by becoming a corporate spy.
 By the end of the movie he's sat through an intensive brainwashing session without batting an eyelid, escaped from an ultra-high security data centre and blown up a small army of Mooks.
 Subverted in the sense that he's been a badass all along and didn't know it.

 During Firefly River Tam spent most of the action scenes she is involved passively crying or running away (with a couple of notable exceptions that she might not have quite registered as fights in the first place "No power in the 'verse can stop me.").
 In the movie Serenity, however, she is quickly upgraded to a killing machine who defines Waif-Fu, and can take out roomfuls of armed assailants without breaking a sweat — sometimes brainwashing has awesome results.